saugat-rimal/spacetravel/README.md

-# Space Travel  – Learn more about space
+# Cosmos Tourism  – Learn more about space

 Made a website called space tarvel as a challange from frontend mentor.
 It was fun making it.